voduchuy/voduchuy/README.md

 ### Hi there 👋

-I love writing codes to simulate mathematical models, especially those in the biological sciences.
+I love writing numerical codes to simulate mathematical models, especially those in the biological sciences.
 This site displays some of my computational projects.

 <!--
 **voduchuy/voduchuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.